 At the same time, ISO standards are reviewed every five years and revised as necessary to ensure the relevance of the tool and its usefulness to organisations.

 The 2015 edition now replaces the 2008 version.
 In order to be able to maintain our ISO 9001 certification, an update of our quality management system was carried out in line with the new requirements of the standard.

 The certification of conformity to the 2015 version was granted to us in July 2018.

 LuxDev is now ISO 9001: 2015 certified.

-In Africa as in Europe, LuxDev has a Country Office in each of the countries in which it operates.
-In Asia and Latin America, these are regional offices that oversee the activities of several countries.
+In Africa as in Europe, LuxDev has a country office in each of the countries in which it operates.
+In Asia and in Latin America, these are regional offices that oversee the activities of several countries.

 At the end of the Optimus deconcentration process launched in 2016, it can now be said that operations are carried out in the field and that headquarters' roles are now rather to set the overall strategy (via the updating of the Vision), to develop the standard and to make it evolve, to conduct the evaluations (internal and independent), to ensure ex-post internal control and to have the audits carried out.

 As for the offices, they supervise and manage the operations in the field.
 They have a role of representation, supervision and management of the bilateral development programmes of their country and ensure the coordination, advice and sometimes arbitration in the most complex situations.
 In addition, they also have a specific role of internal control, mainly ex-ante, over the entire process of formulation and execution.

 Closer to the realities of the field, the offices have a certain autonomy of management favouring which favours flexibility, an essential condition for the effective implementation of the programmes entrusted to LuxDev by the various donors.

 A country or regional office is managed by a resident representative with one or more programme officers who supervise the national staff of the office as well the chief technical advisers and technical assistants assigned to projects / programmes in the field.